 There are same accommodations in Haneda airport (domestic terminal), Shijo-Karasuma Kyoto, Osaka Namba, and Hakata (coming soon).
 If you travel by yourself and look for accommodation in the heart of downtown Tokyo, this accommodation is recommended.

 I was okay because I just needed the space to sleep in the center of Tokyo.
-It is almost impossible to find the space at 4800 yen in the center of Tokyo.
+It is almost impossible to find the space at 4,800 yen in the center of Tokyo.
 In Tokyo, there are lots of capsule style hotels.
 But this hotel is much spacious than a capsule hotel.
 First Cabin Akihabara is not a bad choice for a solo traveler who wants to stay in the center of Tokyo at very affordable price.

 After I checked out this hotel, I went to Aizu via Utsunomiya.